pegasus-isi/pegasus-glidein/README.md

       -c HOST   The hostname of the HTCondor central manager.
       -t TOKEN  The HTCondor token used for authentication.
       -s START  Start expression for the STARTD.
-      -h HOURS  Number of hours to accept new jobs (defaults to 12) -w PATH   Use PATH as work directory.
+      -r HOURS  Number of hours to accept new jobs (defaults to 12) -w PATH   Use PATH as work directory.
 If not specified, \$TMP is used.
       -u URL    URL to a HTCondor tarball, if you do not want the default.